taXhit/Arbitrary_Function_Generator/README.md

 - [Acknowledgment](#acknowledgment)

 ## Introduction
 This project is an Arbitrary Function Generator implemented on an FPGA board using VHDL.
 It allows users to generate 4 different waveforms - sine, ramp, triangular and square.
-It has an option to vary the frequency and amplitude of the wave.
+It has an option to vary the frequency, voltage offset and amplitude of the wave.

 ## Features
 - **Waveform Generation:** Generate any of the 4 waveforms - sine, square, triangle & ramp.